Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Cumulants of the Critical models

 It is worth noting that, since the function $\phi$ is even, we have $\Theta(z_3,z_2,z_1)=\Theta(z_1,z_2,z_3) $ but no further symmetry.
-Unlike lemma~\ref{thm:G3}, we cannot obtain a compact formula for the $4^{\text{th}}$ cumulant because there is not enough symmetry.
-Thus, it is simpler to compute the value of the functions $\tilde\G^{\bf m}(u,z)$ at some given points $u$ and deduce that $\mathfrak {G}^4_\psi(y) \neq 0$ for some test function $y$ which is sufficiently concentrated around these points.
+We are not able to obtain a compact formula for the $4^{\text{th}}$ cumulant and it turns out to be simpler to compute the value of the functions $\tilde\G^{\bf m}(u,z)$ at some well-chosen points and deduce from formula (\ref{C4}) that $\mathfrak {G}^4_\psi(y) \neq 0$ when the test function $y$ which is sufficiently concentrated around these points.
 The technical result that we need is given in the following lemma.

 \begin{lemma} For any $z\in\R_+^3$, up to the permutation of $z_1$ and $z_3$, we have

 \end{lemma} \proof Appendix \ref{A:G}. \\

 It follows from lemma~\ref{thm:G4} that